 - Time Credit: In this type of credit, the payment is made after an agreed period after a company presents the bill of exchange.
-The borrower is allowed some time to repay after receiving the goods.
+Thus, the borrower is allowed to repay after receiving the goods.

 - Standby Credit: In this credit mechanism, an importer can secure foreign currency funds by providing a standby credit from a domestic bank.

-- Revocable Credit: In this type of credit, the issuing bank holds the right to amend or cancel the terms and conditions.
+- Revocable Credit: In this type of credit, the issuing bank can amend or cancel the terms and conditions.

 - Irrevocable Credit: In this type of credit, the issuing bank can’t amend or cancel the terms and conditions of the letter of credit.
-The bank is obligated to abide by the directions of the letter of credit.
+Therefore, the bank is to abide by the directions of the letter of credit.

 - Transferable Credit: The beneficiary can transfer their rights to a third party in this type of credit.

 International trade is inherently complicated due to various factors, such as different laws in each country and lack of personal contact.
 In such a scenario, it facilitates trading and payment reliably.
-However, in the absence of a letter of credit, the growth of international trade may get hindered, resulting in various other economic misfortunes.
+However, in the absence of a letter of credit, the growth of international trade may experience hindrance, resulting in various other economic misfortunes.

 So, it can be seen that it is an excellent credit assurance tool for sellers or exporters.
-Although the process may be a little stretched, it is pretty simple if executed in a streamlined manner.
+Although the process may be a little stretched, it is pretty simple if executed and streamlined.